Vlahaka/Unified-framework/AEH_v4_Updated.md

 > The black hole’s death is not the end of the universe—
 > it is the end of its **external nourishment**.
 > From that moment, the universe is **on its own**, moving toward structural stillness.

+AEH is a pillar of the philosophical theoretical framework "From Darkness to Structure" theoretical, which continues to describe what could happen after the initial universe or 0 (FROM FAT).

+Ionut Daniel Vlad